Higher Siegel--Weil formula for unitary groups: the non-singular terms

 \subsubsection{Compatibility of cycle classes under Hitchin base change}

 To state the next result, we need some notations.
-Suppose we are given: \begin{itemize} \item stacks $S,M$ and $H$ that are locally of finite type over $k$ and can be stratified into locally closed substacks that are global quotient stacks; \item the stack $M$ is smooth of pure dimension $N$ with a map $f:M\to S$; \item a map $\wt h: H\to S^{r}\times_{\D^{r}, S^{2r}}M^{2r}$ (the fiber product uses the $r$-fold product of the diagonal $\D^{r}: S^{r}\to S^{2r}$). \end{itemize} Let $h: H\to M^{2r}$ be the projection to $M^{2r}$.
+Suppose we are given: \begin{itemize} \item stacks $S,M$ and $H$ that are locally of finite type over $k$ and can be stratified into locally closed substacks that are global quotient stacks; \item the stack $M$ is smooth of pure dimension $N$ with a map $f:M\to S$; \item a map $\wt h: H \to S^r \times_{\D^r, S^{2r}}M^{2r}$ (the fiber product uses the $r$-fold product of the diagonal $\D^{r}: S^r \to S^{2r}$). \end{itemize} Define $h \co H \rightarrow M^{2r}$ as $\wt{h}$ followed by the second projection.
 Form the Cartesian square

 Let $u: S'\to S$ be a smooth representable morphism of pure relative dimension $D$.
 Let $M'=M\times_{S}S'$, $H'=H\times_{S^{r}}S'^{r}$ with natural maps $\wt h': H'\to S'^{r}\times_{\D^{r}, S'^{2r}}M'^{2r}$.
 Let $h':H'\to M'^{2r}$ be the resulting map.
 Let $u_{M}: M'\to M$ and $u_{H}: H'\to H$ be the natural maps.
 Form the Cartesian square